uvicpraxis/uvicpraxis.github.io/playerStories.md

 Asia Tyson (English), “Let's Listen: Surveying Sound in Video Games"

-Asia Tyson is a fourth-year undergraduate student in the English Department and a research assistant in the Praxis Studio for Comparative Media Studies.
+Asia Tyson is a fourth-year undergraduate student in English and a research assistant in the Praxis Studio for Comparative Media Studies.

 ## 2021: Thursday, November 25th at 12pm